rtg-group/RepositoryB/README.md

     - dev.drupal.localhost
     - adminer.drupal.localhost

-    _Note that some web browsers (Chromium based and possible others) will resolve *.localhost to 127.0.0.1 automatically._
+    _Note that some web browsers (Chromium based and possibly others) will resolve *.localhost to 127.0.0.1 automatically._

 ## (Re)Build Docker Images